opencog/atomspace/opencog/matrix/README.md

 TODO
 ----
 To-do list items.
- * Complete lack of unit tests -- making this code potentially fragile.
-   At this point there's a whole lotta stuff here that needs unit testing.

  * The "star" objects need to be redesigned.
 They fetch wild-card counts etc. straight out of the atomspace, which can only work if no filtering is applied.
 But if there are pre-filters, then the returned values are